-A new, leading-edge centre for mental health and addiction treatment and research in British Columbia, located on səmiq̓ʷəʔelə in Coquitlam, formerly the Riverview lands in Coquitlam, will replace the Burnaby Centre for Mental Health and Addiction in 2021.
+A new, leading-edge centre for mental health and addiction treatment and research in British Columbia, located on səmiq̓ʷəʔelə in Coquitlam, formerly the Riverview lands, replaces the Burnaby Centre for Mental Health and Addiction.

 complex substance use and mental health issues.
 Recovery and treatment services like these are a key part of the continuum of mental health and substance use care in B.C. as well as a vital part of addressing B.C.'s toxic drug crisis.